IdentityForce Review 2026: Identity Protection That Also Logs Your Data? [Tested]

 Our IdentityForce account was easy enough to set up.
 Required information included our name, email, and phone number.

-We were also prompted us to set up two-factor authentication during sign up, which was reassuring.
-Other identity theft protection we've reviewed will have you hunting for authentication in your account settings.
+We were also prompted to set up two-factor authentication while signing up, which was reassuring.
+Other identity theft protection services we've reviewed bury the authentication options the authentication options in their account settings.

 IdentityForce account setup on two-factor authentication page

 Once logged in to our portal, we were given a list of tasks to complete our account setup.
-This made it easy to figure out the full capabilities of our IdentityForce plan and we imagine this would be helpful for an ID theft protection beginners or older crowds.
+This made it easy to figure out the full capabilities of our IdentityForce plan and we imagine this would be helpful for identity theft protection beginners or older users.

 IdentityForce login page loading

-Otherwise, IdentityForce is user-friendly.
+Otherwise, IdentityForce has an intuitive dashboard.
 The tabs are all clearly labeled and we found the features we were expecting on each.

 The Identity Vault lists all of your personal information being monitored with additional details you can add, like your credit cards and social media accounts.
-The BreachIQ tab will provide an ID Safety Score along with actions to take following any breach exposures.
-The Credit tab keeps track of all your credit features, like your credit score, credit reports, credit lock, and more.
+The Credit tab keeps track of all your credit features, like your credit score, credit reports, credit simulator, and more.

-We would recommend IdentityForce enthusiastically if not for the high prices, glitchy site, and sales of personal data.
+We'd enthusiastically recommend IdentityForce if not for the high prices, glitchy site, and sales of personal data.
 But there's plenty to like about the service if you're in need of identity theft protection.

 Who is IdentityForce best for?